zachsanderson/words/_posts/projects/2016-04-13-best-record-in-baseball.md

 Craig Robinson (Flip Flop Fly Ball) is great.
 He's a great artist and baseball fan.
 He's a dude who is from England, discovered baseball while visiting the US with his job in Germany, then watched the Blue Jays while living in Toronto and now lives in Mexico City.
 I've grown up around baseball and compared to Craig's history, watching it for me was pretty effortless.

 I've followed Craig's work for some time, and I love seeing what I saw as a 4 year old through the eyes of an adult discovering it for the first time.
 Plus, as an artist, Craig is able to visually articulate thoughts I've had but couldn't get out of my brain.
 I'll admit even as an adult I dream about cool locations for ball fields.
-Occasionally Craig would just throw up a sketch of a ball field and I'm just like "That's it!
+Occasionally Craig would just throw up a sketch of a ball field and I'm like "That's it!
 That's a ball field I want to see!"

 Here are a few of his sketches: